Memorial Tribute to our Beloved Acharya

 Brahmins who follow the Srivaishnava religious tradition are called ‘Iyengars’ because they are expected to undergo the ‘pancha samskaarams’ as mentioned above and also to worship Sriman Narayana 5 times daily as prescribed in the Shastras (Panchakalaparaayanam).
 They are also expected to wear the ‘pancha kaccham’ tying 5 knots while wearing the dhoti or the sari.
 Sriman Narayana himself first propounded this Srivaishnava Tradition, which has come down to us in the line of great Aacharyas of the Srivaishnava Parampara as follows:

-Supreme Lord Sriman Nariana and Goddess Malakshmi Piratti
+Supreme Lord Sriman Narayana and Goddess Malakshmi Piratti

 Thereafter, the particular Acharya Purusha Parampara to which we belong and which extends down to our present Acharya Purusha is as follows: -